 Between 6 and 24 hours post-ingestion, some animals may appear to recover, only to get worse.
-Some animals may see gastrointestinal obstruction as late as 6 weeks post-ingestion due to strictures forming after the massive mucosal injury resulting from the cellular damage from iron.
+Some animals may see gastrointestinal obstruction as late as six weeks post-ingestion due to strictures forming after the massive mucosal injury resulting from the cellular damage from iron.

 Time is critical.
 If you suspect that your pet has eaten iron-containing items, please seek veterinary care immediately.

 Activated charcoal should not be used—it does not bind iron to deactivate the toxin.
 If early, and the patient is asymptomatic (just consumed the items), vomiting is induced to remove the pills or items from the stomach.
 Caution is advised, though—if gastric damage (i.e., bloody vomit) is present, vomiting is not indicated.

 Your veterinarian may need to perform gastric lavage (flushing) or surgery to remove the iron sources.
 Lavage is not indicated if the patient has bloody vomiting.
 This may increase the risk of gastric perforation.
-Additional supportive care - IV fluids, gastroprotective medications, anti-vomiting medications, and chelation (binding) agents as needed.
+Additional supportive care includes IV fluids, gastroprotective medications, anti-vomiting medications, and chelation (binding) agents as needed.

 Prognosis for Iron Toxicity

-If patients do not develop clinical signs in the first 8 hours, the prognosis is good.
-In patients that are treated before the development of clinical signs, they need to be watched closely for the first 8 hours.
+If patients do not develop clinical signs in the first eight hours, the prognosis is good.
+In patients that are treated before the development of clinical signs, they need to be watched closely for the first eight hours.

 For patients with clinical signs of toxicity, the prognosis is guarded until the various treatment, and drug therapies can bring down the blood levels of iron.
 The prognosis is based on the severity of clinical signs and watching for development of post-exposure problems such as gastrointestinal stricture, mentioned above.

 Depending on the clinical signs seen, food intake and activity levels may be limited.
 Your veterinarian will be able to guide you on case-specific follow-up care.